ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The protected header of a Signed Statement and a Receipt MUST include the `CWT Claims` header parameter as specified in {{Section 2 of CWT_CLAIMS_COSE}}.
 The `CWT Claims` value MUST include the `Issuer Claim` (Claim label 1) and the `Subject Claim` (Claim label 2) {{IANA.cwt}}.

-A Receipt is a Signed Statement, (cose-sign1), with addition claims in its protected header related to verifying the inclusion proof in its unprotected header.
+A Receipt is a Signed Statement, (cose-sign1), with addition Claims in its protected header related to verifying the inclusion proof in its unprotected header.
 See {{-COMETRE}}.

 ### Signed Statement Examples

-{{fig-signed-statement-cddl}} illustrates a normative CDDL definition for of the protected header for Signed Statements and Receipts.
+{{fig-signed-statement-cddl}} illustrates a normative CDDL definition (see {{-CDDL}}) for of the protected header and unprotected header of Signed Statements and Receipts.

-Everything that is optional in the following CDDL can potentially be discovered out of band and Registration Policies are not assured on the presence of these optional fields.
+Everything that is optional in the following CDDL definition can potentially be discovered out of band and Registration Policies are not assured on the presence of these optional fields.
 A Registration Policy that requires an optional field to be present MUST reject any Signed Statements or Receipts that are invalid according to the policy.

 ~~~ cddl